 For microwave radiances over land, several options exist to specify the surface emission, following the methods described in Karbou et al. (2006).
 The surface emissivity can be specified through an atlas, or it can be dynamically retrieved from window channel observations and FG estimates of skin temperature and atmospheric profiles, or the skin temperature can be retrieved given an emissivity atlas value and FG estimates of atmospheric profiles.
 Default choices are made by sensor in SUEMIS_CONF (including which channel is used for the last two options) and can be overwritten through the namelist NAMEMIS_CONF or controlled through the preIFS switch AMSU_LAND in the Satellites window in the case of AMSU-A/B/MHS.
-For the two options with dynamic retrieval of emissivity or skin temperature, the required radiative transfer calculations are performed in the routine SATRAD/RTTOV/rttov_ec when called from HRETR via RADTR or RADTR_ML (see also next section).
+For the two options with dynamic retrieval of emissivity or skin temperature, the required radiative transfer calculations are performed in the routine satrat/rttov/ifs/rttov_ec when called from HRETR via RADTR or RADTR_ML (see also next section).
 The atlas values and the retrieved emissivities or skin temperatures are written to the ODB, and used as fixed input in subsequent calls to RTTOV.
 If atlas values are required, these are read in the routine DEFRUN.
 The default for AMSU-A/B/MHS over land is to use the dynamic retrieval of surface emissivity, using an evolving emissivity atlas to quality-control the retrieved emissivities.

 For AMSU-A/B/MHS a Kalman Filter is used to produce an evolving emissivity atlas from past dynamically retrieved emissivity values, as summarised in Krzeminski et al. (2009).
 The atlas is updated using the programs EMISKF_UPDATE_AMSUA, EMISKF_UPDATE_AMSUB, and EMISKF_UPDATE_MHS in the satrad project (together with emiskf and kfgrid routines that can be found in the emiss directory of the satrad project).
 These programs access the ODB and read the required retrieved emissivity values.
-Routine EMISKF_INIT specifies the resolution of the atlas and other configuration settings.
-Routine EMISKF_INIT_SENSOR is used to read the atlas values,

-EMISKF_UPDATE_ATLAS to update the emissivity parametrization, and EMISKF_WRITE_SENSOR to output the updated atlas.
+Routine EMISKF_INIT_SENSOR is used to read the atlas values, EMISKF_UPDATE_ATLAS to update the emissivity parametrization, and EMISKF_WRITE_SENSOR to output the updated atlas.
 The cycling of the atlas information is done through the files emiskf.cycle which are stored as tar-ball in ECFS.
 The routine EMISKF_INIT_SENSOR is also used to read the atlas under DEFRUN during the application stage in the screening run.
 If no atlas is available a "coldstart" is performed, setting the atlas values and their errors to pre-specified values.

-$(c) \quad Calling \ the \ radiative \ transfer \ model$
+(c) Calling the radiative transfer model